Jamesetay1/CompLing-Suite/SVA/README.md

 <h3>How it works</h3>
-After reading in a file that contains the sentences in question, coreNLP Python library Stanza is used to tokenize, tag, and dependency parse on a sentence by sentence basis.
+After reading in a file that contains the sentences in question, coreNLP Python library Stanza is used to tokenize, tag, and dependency parse on a sentence by sentence basis.<br>
 <br />
 After this is done we iterate through each sentence object and build a 'forward' dependency list.
-Each word object already contains the id of it's governor, so this information is simply reconstructed in a format that's easier to use.
+Each word object already contains the id of it's governor, so this information is simply reconstructed in a format that's easier to use.<br>
 <br />
 For Example, coreNLP parses "He walked through the door ." to the following dependencies:<br>
 word.text = He, word.head = 2 (walked)<br>